New Mexico Library Association

 Please visit us at www.nmstatelibrary.org

 Created in 1978 by the New Mexico Legislature, the Department of Cultural Affairs represents New Mexico's dedication to preserving and celebrating the cultural integrity and diversity of our state.
 The Department oversees a broad range of New Mexico's arts and cultural heritage agencies.
 These include 15 divisions representing a variety of programs and services.
+New Mexico State Library provides direct rural library services through books by mail and bookmobiles, supports over 100 public libraries, maintains a research library in Santa Fe, and has a Library for the Blind and Print Disabled.

 Why does the job exist?